• Skip to primary navigation

 • Cherry tomatoes - Cherry or grape tomatoes are best for this recipe.
 Heirloom cherry tomatoes are especially bright and flavorful for this recipe.
 Check out this article to learn about the difference between cherry and grape tomatoes.

-• Olive oil - Olive oil adds fat to the recipe, melding the flavors together.
+• Olive oil - Olive oil adds fat to the recipe.
+Cooking the tomatoes in olive oil melds the flavors together.

 • Garlic - Garlic offers a deep, aromatic quintessential Italian flavor.